Aldaviva/Wunderground/Readme.md

     - Alternatively, you can skip the scan by tapping More details, then "Install without scanning."
 Next, confirm your lock screen credentials, such as your PIN or fingerprint.
 1. Tap Open.

+### Upgrade
+Run steps 2–3 above.

 ## Performance
 |Build|Launch duration|Difference (abs)|Difference (rel)|Speed|
 |-|-:|-:|-:|-:|
 |stock|5.618 s|0.000 s|100%|1.0×|
 |tweaked|1.060 s|-4.558 s|19%|5.3×|

-*Measured from the first frame of the home screen launcher app startup animation to the first frame of the splash screen dismissal animation on a Google Pixel 9 (Tensor G4).*
+*Measured with app version 6.17 from the first frame of the home screen launcher app startup animation to the first frame of the splash screen dismissal animation on a Google Pixel 9 (Tensor G4).*

 ## Demonstration